Rev. Shawn Newton, Senior Minister

 Rev. Lynn Harrison, Associate Minister

-A longtime resident of Toronto with her husband, David, and two young adult children, Lynn is also a recognized singer-songwriter and recording artist.
-She holds an undergraduate degree in broadcasting from Ryerson, bringing strong communication and outreach skills to her work at First.
+A longtime resident of Toronto with her husband, David, and two adult children, Lynn is also a recognized singer-songwriter who has received national airplay and earned honours from the Ontario Council of Folk Festivals (now Folk Music Ontario).
+She holds an undergraduate degree in broadcasting from Ryerson, bringing strong communication and outreach skills to her work at First Unitarian.